mathspp/mathspp/pages/02.blog/503-days-working-full-time-on-foss-lessons-learned/item.md

 I joined Textualize and I immediately understood that code reviews would be moments where I could learn a lot.
 If you think about it, when you're writing code, it's not only about whether the code does what it's supposed to (fix a bug, implement a feature, etc.).
-The actual code you wrote is also relevant and code reviews are when your coworkers get to comment on that.
+The actual code you write is also relevant and code reviews are when your coworkers get to comment on that.

 ### Ask ALL the questions

 One thing I did and that I can recommend is that you use code reviews to ask questions.
-It happened regularly that I would read someone's code and think “interesting, why didn't they do it with X, Y, and Z?”.
+It happened regularly that I would read someone's code and think “interesting, why didn't they do this with X, Y, and Z?”.
 Whenever that was the case, I left a comment _asking_ that same question, even if the question sounded a bit basic.
 Often, they would reply explaining their reasoning, and I would get to learn something new.
 Some other times, it would turn out that they hadn't thought of the alternative I was considering and they took my suggestion.